 OK, so that’s not exactly a stop-the-presses newsflash.
-But even for a band whose reputation for rock-star excess earned them the nickname Egos, this seems like a new stretch: Even though they’ve already sold somewhere in the neighbourhood of a bajillion copies of their two Greatest Hits records — not to mention the mega-million units they’ve shifted of their six studio albums — the boys have issued a career-spanning, greatest-hits box set to sell people the same tracks all over again.
+But even for a band whose reputation for rock-star excess earned them the nickname Egos, this seems like a new stretch: Despite the fact that they’ve already sold somewhere in the neighbourhood of a bajillion copies of their two Greatest Hits records — not to mention the mega-million units they’ve shifted of their six studio albums — the boys have issued a career-spanning, greatest-hits box set to sell people the same tracks all over again.
 It’s gotta be the ultimate act of music-biz hubris.

 Or at least that’s how it would seem at first.
 Truth is, Selected Works: 1972-1999 is far from the cheap cash-grab you might think.
 For one thing, those old Greatest Hits discs only held 10 songs apiece, hardly a decent retrospective for a band as universally beloved as these California musicians.
 For another, they — and the rest of Eagles’ CD catalog — were all issued back in the early days of compact discs, and have never really been sonically upgraded.
 Finally, neither of those old hits sets incorporates material from their on-again, off-again “resumption.”